dengyunze/somo_server_netbase/README.md

 1. tcp+udp server on epoll;
 2. tcp+udp client on epoll;
 3. timers on epoll;
-4. internal keep alive check;
-5. single thread loop, no multi-threads components;
+4. single thread loop, no multi-threads components;
-7. memory pool for quick network packet copy；
+5. memory pool for quick network packet copy；
-8. multi-read and multi-write for performance [TODO];
-9. reliable udp (ARQ);
-10. bandwidth check;
-11. network transfer stats;
+6. easy to use;

 ## How to use
 1. call SNStartup to init the environment, handle socket limit and ignore signals;